EddOliver/AggroFox/README.md

 - Also everytime the irrigation system is online, a notification will be sent.

-Here are some images of the solution implemented on various crops:
+# Here are some images of the solution implemented on various crops:

 PLACEHOLDER FOR IMAGES

-Here is a Video of AggroFox in action!:
+# Here is a Video of AggroFox in action!, click on the image:

 [![AggroFox VIDEO!](https://image.ibb.co/n84O68/agrofox_Recuperado.png)](https://www.youtube.com/watch?v=7SUabreZY28& "AggroFox")